-Whether conscious of it or not, the Illinois Commerce Commission touches the lives of nearly every Illinois resident through its regulation of electricity, natural gas, water, waste water, telecommunications, and intrastate pipelines.
-When utilities seek to build new utility lines, a business wants to become an alternative energy supplier, an underground utility facility is damaged, or a customer files a complaint about public utility services or charges, these issues are resolved before the Illinois Commerce Commission.
-These administrative proceedings are vastly different from proceedings in a Court.
-They require special knowledge of the Rules of Practice before the Commission, knowledge of the Public Utilities Act, Electric Supplier Act, Underground Utility Facilities Damage Prevention Act, and otherwise.
+The Illinois Commerce Commission touches the lives of nearly every Illinois resident through its regulation of electricity, natural gas, water, waste water, telecommunications, and intrastate pipelines.
+When a new entrant seeks to attain public utility status, an entity seeks to build new utility lines, a business wants to become an alternative energy supplier, an underground utility facility is damaged, or a customer files a complaint about public utility services or charges, these issues are resolved before the Illinois Commerce Commission.
+These administrative proceedings are significantly different from more common legal proceedings in a court.
+They require special knowledge of the Rules of Practice before the Commission, knowledge of the Public Utilities Act, Electric Supplier Act, Underground Utility Facilities Damage Prevention Act, and other statutes, regulations, and case law precedent.
 We have many years of experience practicing at the Illinois Commerce Commission, which includes areas traditionally regulated by the Illinois Commerce Commission such as 9-1-1 emergency telephone matters.

-When a pipeline, power line, transmission line, or other infrastructure project is being built, most of the time the company must negotiate easements with landowners.
-Shay Phillips, Ltd. regularly assists in negotiating easements for transmission lines, pipelines, wind farms, and large solar power projects.
+When a pipeline, power line, transmission line, or other infrastructure project is being built, the company usually must negotiate easements with landowners.
+Shay Law, Ltd. regularly assists in negotiating easements for transmission lines, pipelines, wind farms, and large solar power projects.

 When utilities cannot obtain land by easement, they may seek to condemn property.
 Depending on the situation, this may involve proceedings at the Illinois Commerce Commission.
-It will always involve a court.
-We are well-versed in practicing before both bodies with regards to eminent domain issues.
+It will always involve a court proceeding.
+We are experienced in practicing before both bodies with regards to eminent domain issues.

 Wind and Solar Farm Development

 Wind and solar farm development raise many legal issues that may not be familiar to many attorneys.
-Long term leases and easements, costs of deconstruction, property tax treatment, local county boards and ordinances, and other aspects make this area of practice one with many pitfalls.
-However, the attorneys at Shay Phillips, Ltd. are experienced navigating these issues and others that might arise.
+Long term leases and easements, costs of deconstruction, property tax treatment, local county boards and ordinances, and other aspects make this area of practice one with many unique challenges.
+The attorneys at Shay Law, Ltd. are experienced navigating these issues and others that might arise.